UCSD-ECEMAE-148/SU24-TEAM6-MAE148/README.md

 ### What we Delivered
 * Navigate via line following
 * Recognize and assign 3 colors (RGB) to the first three notes of a major scale
-* Play associated noptes through a speaker integrated with the Jetson
+* Play associated notes through a speaker integrated with the Jetson
 * Multi-color detection and line following working simultaneously via modifying the Lane_Detection node

 ### Challenges and Issues